openaq/openaq-python/docs/how-to-guides/working-with-the-client.md

         loop.run_until_complete(main())
     ```

-Alternatively we can use a context manager to handle closing the connection for
+Alternatively, we can use a context manager to handle closing the connection for
 us:

 === "Sync"